- Join the intersex studies mailing list on this page

 We announce a new interdisciplinary intersex studies email list.

 In recent years, intersex studies has begun to develop as an interdisciplinary field, with conferences at the University of Surrey (2016), University of Bologna (2018) and University of Lincoln (2019).
-A fourth conference will be be held at Dublin City University in November 2020 (call for abstracts open until 2 March).
+A fourth conference will be be held at Dublin City University in April 2021 (this conference has been rescheduled to 2021 due to the COVID-19 pandemic).

 This list seeks to foster the development of this field, and foster links between academics, researchers and advocates.
 The list will operate within a human rights-affirming framework.
 It is open without geographic restrictions and most posts are anticipated to be in English.